 What determines if a vehicle can be flat towed?

-In the end, even though your vehicle may roll along the highway just fine, it isn’t necessarily suitable for flat towing.
+Ultimately, even though your vehicle may roll along the highway just fine, it isn’t necessarily suitable for flat towing.

 Typically, rear-wheel-drive vehicles that have manual transmission are suitable for flat towing.
 In addition, some four-wheel drive vehicles can also be flat towed, given that they have a manual transfer case that can be placed in neutral.